·

 Can I make the cake ahead of time?

-Definitely!
 You can bake the cake a day or two ahead and store it tightly wrapped at room temperature.
-Just wait to add the caramel icing until the day you serve it so it stays fresh and smooth.
+Just wait to make the icing until the day you serve it.

 Storage Instructions